This lesson will cover the structures of the lower respiratory tract by looking at:

 - The organ system of gas exchange in the body; gas exchange in the respiratory system occurs between atmospheric air we breathe in and blood in the pulmonary capillaries; the organs of the respiratory system are: Nose, pharynx, larynx, trachea, bronchial tree, bronchioles, alveoli and lungs.

 The structures of the lower respiratory tract are labeled orange in the diagram below.

 The trachea, also known as the windpipe, connects the larynx part of the upper respiratory tract to the bronchi and the lungs.
 The trachea is reinforced with flexible cartilage bands making it flexible and allowing for some expansion.
 The trachea leads down the chest cavity, where it splits off into two tubes (bronchi), one tube leading to each lung.

 If you feel the front of your throat, you can feel those cartilage bands that are on the trachea.

 Lungs are the major organ of the respiratory system involved in gas exchange.
 Inside the lungs, the bronchi are going to branch into smaller tubes that are called bronchioles, which connect to alveoli.
 Carbon dioxide and oxygen are exchanged with capillaries within the lungs at the alveoli.

 The diaphragm is a muscle that separates your chest cavity from your abdominal cavity.
 It's found right underneath the lungs.
 It helps to regulate pressure in the chest cavity, which assists in the respiratory cycle.

 The lower tract involves the trachea, which connects the lower and upper tracks, the bronchi, which divides from the trachea, and the lungs.
-Inside the lungs bronchi divide further and connects to alveoli, which is the site of gas exchange.
-The Diaphragm is a muscle that helps regulate pressure in the chest cavity.
+Inside the lungs, bronchi divide further into bronchioles and connect to alveoli, which is the site of gas exchange.
+The diaphragm is a muscle that helps regulate pressure in the chest cavity.